Electrik-rich546456/tide_indicator/README.md

     ```

 3.  **Configure API Key:**
+    To obtain an API key, register at the [Admiralty API Developer Portal](https://developer.admiralty.co.uk/).
     Create a file named `config.py` in the `src/` directory with your Admiralty API key:
     ```python
     # src/config.py